Friday, July 29, 2016

 Leaving Isla Mujeres behind

-So off we go on our escapade; the five Musketeers, Julie, Rob, Andy, Yumiko and I. Two more adventure seeking vacationers joined our wacky group, Shonna and Matt from Austin Texas.
+So off we go on our escapade: the five Musketeers, Julie, Rob, Andy, Yumiko, and me.
+Two more adventure-seeking vacationers joined our wacky group, Shonna and Matt from Austin, Texas.

 Julie & Rob - let me at 'em!

-Headed towards the northern end of Isla Mujeres we passed a number of marinas and beach bars, the car ferry, Playa Centro, and rounded the point by Playa Norte.
+Headed towards the northern end of Isla Mujeres, we passed several marinas and beach bars, the car ferry, Playa Centro, and rounded the point by Playa Norte.

-All set to go with dive mask, snorkel, and life vest Shonna and Matt are the first to jump in, swimming hard to catch up as the critters slid past with a lazy flick of the tail.
-Two by two we take turns, some of us dive in more than once while others are content to watch from the boat.
-The Whale Sharks swim continuously, like a shark, never stopping their effortless and but rapid movement forward.
+All set to go with dive mask, snorkel, and life vest, Shonna and Matt are the first to jump in, swimming hard to catch up as the critters slide past with a lazy flick of the tail.

 Yumiko and Andy